ArturasDruteika/TCPCommunicationServer/README.md

 ## Usage
 This server works with client (https://github.com/ArturasDruteika/TCPCommunicationClient).
 You have to pull that repo and run it according to it's README.md file.

+## Features
+- TCP connection handling with client management
+- Asynchronous message handling
+- Image transmission and handling
+- Custom event handling for new and disconnected clients

+## Usage
+- Start the server using `ServerRunner`.
+- Connect clients to the server.
+- The server handles messages and images, broadcasting messages to other clients and saving received images.